 The primary sources of these nitrogen compounds in the Santa Clara River can be attributed to local water reclamation and treatment plants.
 However, stormwater discharges were also identified as potential point sources of the nitrogen compounds.

-WLA Translation
+Waste Load Allocation Translation

-The Santa Clara River Nutrients TMDL assigns concentration-based waste load allocations (WLAs) for ammonia and nitrate plus nitrite as nitrogen to construction stormwater sources regulated under NPDES permits.
+The Santa Clara River Nitrogen Compounds TMDL assigns concentration-based waste load allocations for ammonia and nitrate plus nitrite as nitrogen to construction stormwater sources regulated under NPDES permits.
 Therefore, construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for this TMDL.

-Ammonia and nitrate plus nitrite as nitrogen WLAs are established to addressed both acute effects (one-hour average concentration) and chronic effects (30-day average concentration) on aquatic life.
-Because stormwater is an intermittent discharge, only the acute one-hour average WLAs for ammonia are appropriate to apply to Responsible Dischargers.
-The WLA translations from one-hour averages to numeric action levels (NALs) for the two reaches of the Santa Clara River are shown in Table 32 and Table 33 below.
-Nitrate plus nitrite as nitrogen WLAs were not translated as they were only established as 30-day averages.
+Ammonia and nitrate plus nitrite as nitrogen waste load allocations are established to address both acute effects (one-hour average concentration) and chronic effects (30-day average concentration) on aquatic life.
+Because stormwater is an intermittent discharge, only the acute one-hour average waste load allocations for ammonia are appropriate to apply to Responsible Dischargers.
+The translation of one-hour average waste load allocations to numeric action levels for the two reaches of the Santa Clara River are shown in Table 32 and Table 33 below.
+The one-hour average waste load allocations appropriately translate into numeric action levels due to the variable nature of stormwater.
+Nitrate plus nitrite as nitrogen waste load allocations were not translated as they were only established as 30-day averages.

-Table 32 – Santa Clara River Reach 3 Ammonia as Nitrogen WLA Translation
+Table 32 – Santa Clara River Reach 3 Ammonia as Nitrogen Waste Load Allocation Translation